skywind3000/asyncrun.vim/README.md

 ## History

+- 1.1.1 (2016-10-13): use the vim native &shell and &shellcmdflag config to execute commands.
 - 1.1.0 (2016-10-12): quickfix window scroll only if cursor is on the last line
 - 1.0.3 (2016-10-10): reduce quickfix output latency.
 - 1.0.2 (2016-10-09): fixed an issue in replacing macros in parameters.
 - 1.0.1 (2016-10-07): Add a convenient way to toggle quickfix window (asyncrun#quickfix_toggle)
-- 1.0.0 (2016-09-21): can fall back to sync mode for older vim versions now to keep compatibility
+- 1.0.0 (2016-09-21): can fall back to sync mode to compatible older vim versions.
-- 0.0.3 (2016-09-15): new: arguments now accept environment variables wrapped by $(...)
+- 0.0.3 (2016-09-15): new arguments now accept environment variables wrapped by $(...)
 - 0.0.2 (2016-09-12): some improvements and more documents for a tiny tutorial.
 - 0.0.1 (2016-09-08): improve arguments parsing
 - 0.0.0 (2016-08-24): initial version